nanvel/blog/2017/11/trading.md

 Large traders like liquidity:

-- They are happy to consume large volume walls in order book because it does not move price
+- They are happy to consume large limit orders in order book because it does not move price
 - They know where stop loss orders are and hunt them

 Institutional activities signs: